 Additional Features | • 93% NTSC Color Coverage • Blue light filter • Dual speakers |

-The ASUS VG27AQ-G is an excellent monitor overall, but you may not need its G-Sync Compatible feature if you’re using an AMD GPU.
+The Asus VG27AQ-G is an excellent monitor overall, but you may not need its G-Sync Compatible feature if you’re using an AMD GPU.
 If you’re sticking to FreeSync and want a compelling alternative, look into the Viewsonic XG2705-2K.

 Source: ViewSonic